JakovTomasic/no-headache.nix/README.md

 You can also find the Tailscale IP for other devices on your network by adding the device hostname after the command.
 For example: `tailscale ip raspberrypi`
 - [source](https://tailscale.com/kb/1080/cli#ip)

+Tailscale automatically assigns ip adresses and hostnames (giving it suffix if two are the same)

 # Other notes